MENU

 Getting to the top – Take the train

 A miniature electric train chugs its way on a journey through the Tijuca Forest from Cosme Velho to the foot of the statue.
-You will enjoy this ride that offers a stunning view of Rio including the Tijuca Forest, spread out beneath the statute.
+Enjoy this ride for stunning views of Rio, including Tijuca Forest, spread out beneath the statue.
 Grab a seat on the right side of the compartment for the best view.

 Foto Alexandre Macieira Riotur